 What is Accounting for a Startup?

-Accounting for startups is involves recording and managing all financial transactions related to a new business.
+Accounting for startups involves recording and managing all financial transactions related to a new business.
 It helps entrepreneurs track income, expenses, and overall economic health to make informed decisions.

 Proper accounting allows startups to monitor cash flow, prepare accurate financial statements, and comply with tax regulations.
 Maintaining organized financial records is crucial for early-stage businesses to attract investors, manage budgets, and plan for growth.